31December99/Tgreactions/README.md

 # Tgreactions
-Search for emoticons on any topic
+Search for emoticons on any topic and wait for new event reaction